Grizzlijs/real-time-to-do-list-app/README.md

 ✅ **I as a user can be sure that my todos will be persisted**
    - Data stored in PostgreSQL database.
    - Reliable persistence.

+✅ **I as a user can securely access the application**
+   - Protected login page with validation.
+   - Environment variable-based authentication.
+   - Persistent login sessions using localStorage.
+   - Easy logout functionality from any page.

 ## Tech Stack